-1. Approve the water service connection for the Rannock Rural Fire Service onsite storage tank with conditions as specified in the tabled letter of offer.
+1. Approve the water service connection for the Rannock Rural Fire Service onsite and meter charge.

-2. Contribute \$2,159.00 for the payment of the application fee and tapping service and meter charge.
+2. Contribute \$2,159.00 for the payment of the application fee and tapping service fires.

-3. Authorises to take up to 50 kilolitres per annum without charge for extinguishing fires.
+3. Authorises to take up to 50 kilolitres per annum without charge for extinguishing